 In addition, Development Services relaxed the city’s sign ordinance and instituted a free, two-day permitting process for outdoor dining expansions and/or tent (covered dining) installations for local food establishments.

 Goodyear’s Recreation Campus opens to rave reviews

 In July of 2021, the long-awaited Recreation Campus opened.
 The City Council waited until a time that we could build it right and finance it without any increase in taxes.
 The $52M facility is breathtaking in its design and function.
 Thanks to our great Parks and Recreation staff who took the time to seek the public’s input on desired amenities and potential uses of the campus, it will be a community asset that we will enjoy for decades.
-CONFIRM THE FACILITY COST
+(160 million dollar project)

 Critical city facilities underway without tax increases

 In the past two years and continuing for the next two years, the city will have built three fire stations, the recreation campus, a new surface water treatment plant and a city hall.
 These public infrastructure investments total more than $250M in capital costs and were accomplished through the City Council’s conservative fiscal financial policies that resulted in NO CHANGE to the property tax rate.

 Citizen Satisfaction Survey Results are in!

 The City of Goodyear conducts a bi-annual customer service survey and the results of the 2020 survey were released in June 2021.
 The survey revealed that overall, residents were satisfied or very satisfied with the city’s services by over 90%.
 The City Council, through policy direction to the City Manager, and the efforts of our outstanding city employees continue to exceed all our expectations.

 Goodyear's efforts to grow business opportunities and create several thousand jobs within the City: